supaizjy0321/PersonalLearningTracker/2_Basic_structure_and_main_functionalities.md

 The application features an intuitive navigation system centered around a sidebar component that allows users to move effortlessly between different sections:

 - **Sidebar Navigation**: Persistent sidebar provides one-click access to key application areas
+- **Visual Indicators**: Active page highlighting in the sidebar shows users their current location

 Navigation elements use familiar icons and clear labels, making the interface immediately understandable even for first-time users.